This peppery treat will help naysayers keep an open mind about tofu. The recipe is part of my campaign to rehabilitate tofu’s bland and boring image.

 1 tbsp (15 mL) black peppercorns, crushed

-2 large green onions (white and green parts), chopped
+2 large green onions (white + green parts), chopped

 In large bowl, gently toss tofu cubes with cornstarch.

-Heat oil in 12-inch (30 cm) skillet on medium-high until shimmery.
-Add tofu and cook, turning occasionally with spatula, until golden and crisp in spots, about 5 minutes.
+In 12-inch (30 cm) skillet, heat oil on medium-high until shimmery.
+Add tofu.
+Cook, turning occasionally with spatula, 5 minutes, or until golden and crisp in spots.
 Transfer to large plate.

-Gently wipe oil from skillet with paper towel, leaving any golden-brown bits stuck to bottom.
+Gently wipe skillet with paper towel, removing oil but leaving any golden-brown bits stuck to bottom.
 Add butter.
 Heat on medium-low until melted.
-Add shallots, garlic, ginger and chili flakes.
-Cook, stirring often, until browned and softened, 3 to 5 minutes.
+Add shallots.
+Cook, stirring often, 3 to 5 minutes, until browned and softened.
+Stir in garlic, ginger and chili flakes 30 seconds.
 Stir in soy sauce, ponzu and mirin, scraping bottom of pan.
 Stir in pepper.
 Add tofu.
 Toss with spatula to coat well.
-Heat through 1 minute.
+Cook 1 minute, or until hot.